-The Clean Air Act requires EPA to set National Ambient Air Quality Standards (NAAQS, 40 CFR Part 50) for pollutants considered harmful to public health and the environment.6 Included in the NAAQS is PM10.
+The Clean Air Act requires the U.S. Environmental Protection Agency (EPA) to set National Ambient Air Quality Standards (NAAQS, 40 CFR Part 50) for pollutants considered harmful to public health and the environment.6 PM10 is included in the NAAQS.
 Currently, the only federal health-based standard for PM10 is the daily (24-hr) average concentration of 150 μ g/m3.

 In 1959, California enacted legislation requiring the state Department of Public Health to establish air quality standards and necessary controls for motor vehicle emissions.7 California law continues to mandate California ambient air quality standards (CAAQS), which are often more stringent than national standards.
-The State of California's current 24-hr standard for PM10 is 50 μ g/m3.
-Table 3-1 shows the number of federal and state PM10 exceedances for the Landfill, Community, and regional monitoring sites by season over the 13-year period.
+The State of California's current 24-hr standard for PM10 is 50 μg/m3.
+Table 3-1 shows the number of federal and state PM10 exceedances for the Landfill, Community, and regional monitoring sites by season over the 14-year period.
 Additional information on the federal and state exceedance days are described in the following sections.